 4. Diamond cores that are larger than 13mm will require an adaptor with pilot pin that locates into the pilot hole that has been cut previously, to ensure the perfect hole will be made.

 5. Starting the drill vertically, begin to drill in a circular motion with sufficient pressure until the tone of the drill changes.
-Drilling holes into porcelain tile should take seconds not minutes.
+Drilling porcelain tiles should take seconds not minutes.
 If it is taking you minutes, it is likely that you are not applying enough pressure or that you are using an incorrect setting on the power tool.
 See video below.

 Please feel free to print this article for your own use or to provide a link to it from your website but don't reproduce this article in any other way without the author's permission.